Yelp/security_monkey/docs/jirasync.rst

 open a new ticket instead of updating the existing one.
 When updating, the number of issues and last updated fields will change.
 Security Monkey will preserve all text in the description before "This ticket was automatically created by Security Monkey", and remove anything after.

+Security Monkey will automatically close tickets when they have zero open issues, by setting the state of the ticket to "Closed".
+Likewise, it will reopen a closed ticket if there are new open issues.
+This feature can be disabled by setting ``disable_transitions: true`` in the config.

 Logs
 ====